What Is Intellectual Property, and What is the Importance of intellectual property?

 Trademarks:

-A trademark is a recognizable symbol, phrase or mark representing a product that legally distinguishes it from other products.
+Further it is a recognizable symbol, phrase or mark representing a product that legally distinguishes it from other products.
 Trademarks and trade names are exclusively owned by the company, which means that the company owns the trademark so no one else can use or copy it.
 A trademark is often associated with a company brand.
 For example, the logo and trademarks such as “Samsung mobile” or “Samsung tv” are owned by Samsung.
 Read Int.
 Trademark System

 Franchises: